Frequently Asked Questions

 Stanford University requires ALL students to have a high school diploma or the equivalent before entering.

 You may submit one additional recommendation from someone who knows you well, other than a teacher or counselor, and can provide information about you not available elsewhere.
 Please remember that a letter from a famous person or Stanford alumnus will not help us reach a decision if that person is unable to add new insights to your application.
-Ask the recommender to note your official name, birth date, current school and Common Application ID number at the top of the letter.
-(Your Common Application ID number is available on the Common Application website after logging in to your account.)
-No special form is required.
-The recommender should fax the letter to our Credentials Office at (650) 723-6050.
+Ask your recommender to note your full legal name, school name and date of birth at the top of the letter.
+Your recommender may upload the letter to your application or send by email (firstname.lastname@example.org), mail or fax: (650) 723-6050.
+No form is required.

 During the academic year, the Visitor Center can provide a list of classes open to prospective students who wish to observe.
-Prospective students can drop by the Visitor Center or the Office of Undergraduate Admission to obtain this information.
+Prospective students can drop by the Visitor Center to obtain this information.

 If visiting a class is a high priority for you, be advised that those courses which allow prospective students to sit in generally have a lecture-based format, are offered on the hour during weekday mornings and last for approximately one hour.
 To ensure that you will be able to sit in on a course in an academic area of your interest while visiting Stanford, be sure to coordinate your intentions and itinerary when making reservations for other tours or programs.
 Also, ensure that you are visiting while classes are in session and not during finals or academic breaks.
 Stanford University operates on the quarter system, and our class calendar can differ significantly from those of other institutions.